Po'ad bin Shaik Abu Bakar Mattar

-Po'ad bin Shaik Abu Bakar Mattar is a Singaporean who is a Pro-Chancellor of the National University of Singapore since 2012.
-He was also a member of the Council of Presidential Advisors from 2007 to 2021.
+Po'ad bin Shaik Abu Bakar Mattar (born c.
+1948) is a Singaporean accountant.
+He has served as Pro-Chancellor of the National University of Singapore since 2012.
+He was a member of the Council of Presidential Advisers (CPA) from January 2007 to January 2021.

-Biography
+Early life and education

-An alumnus of Victoria School, Po'ad holds a Bachelor of Accountancy degree from the University of Singapore and a Master in Management degree from the Asian Institute of Management.
-He was a managing partner of accounting firm, Deloitte & Touch.
+He graduated with a Bachelor of Accountancy from the University of Singapore and holds a Master in Management from the Asian Institute of Management.
+He is also a Chartered Accountant registered with the Institute of Singapore Chartered Accountants.